Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **A lot of the information you will be able to find here is from [lego11s articles](https://a-centauri.com/articoli/), check them out if you want more awesome and detailed guides.**

-The purpose of this page is to write up everything I have learned so far in a beginner friendly way including guides with old wives tales and advice sprinkled on top.
-More importantly, what you can read hereis **up to date**.
-There are several WAY out of date guides and pages out there instructing you to use outdated software, abandonware, offering jank solutions to simple problems.

-> As of writing this, by far the best source are the aforementioned Lego11s articles, they are updated in a timely manner and contain up to date information.
+The purpose of this page is to guide complete SDR beginners as well as more experienced folk looking to learn something through getting pretty images from weather satellites.
+A lot of guides out there are severaly outdated, focus on specific things while omitting important details or at times even nonexistent!

 # Glossary
-### Hardware terms
+## Hardware terms
-- **SDR** - Software Defined Radio -> A device used to translate radio waves into digital info
+- **SDR** - Software Defined Radio -> A device used to translate radio waves into digital data
 - **LNA** - Low Noise Amplifier -> A tool used to amplify radio signals
-- **Bias-t**/**Bias tee** -> A device used to inject DC power into the rf line. **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT**
+- **Bias-t**/**Bias tee** -> A device used to inject DC power into the RF line (To power devices such as LNAs). **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT!**

 <break>